bigjosh/TSL/README.md

 The ATMEGA uses either the XTAL or the internal ULP oscillator to drive the LCD controller.
 The xtal uses about 0.3uA less current, but requires an extra part (the ULP is built in to the XMEGA).

-The RX8900 is programmed to generate a 1Hz output pulse (FOUT) taht is connected to ain IO pin on the XMEGA.
-Each of these pulses causes an interrupt on the XMEGA which wakes it from deep sleep.
+The RX8900 is programmed to generate a 1Hz output pulse (FOUT) taht is connected to an IO pin on the XMEGA.
+The rising edge of each of these pulses causes an interrupt on the XMEGA which wakes it from deep sleep.
 The XMEGA then increments the count and updates the display and goes back to deep sleep until the next pulse.

 ## XMEGA EEPROM usage